A major hurdle for every sales manager is to find the right rep for their team.

 - Educating about products and offerings

-- Explaining the detailed sales processes and cycles
+- Explaining the detailed sales cycles and processes

 - Getting familiarize with team structure and sales projects length